-Coming soon!
-For more information on the specifics of treatment of yeast infections with probiotics, including details of what studies have shown to be the most efficacious strains (including L. rhamnosus GR-1 and L. reuteri RC-14 as well as others) and at which dosages, download "The Probiotics Guide to Yeast Infections."
+For more information on the specifics of treatment of yeast infections with probiotics, including details of what studies have shown to be the most efficacious strains (including L. rhamnosus GR-1 and L. reuteri RC-14 as well as others) and at which dosages, look for a new resource coming in the future, "The Probiotics Guide to Yeast Infections."

 Several products with different formulations are advertised to help with vaginal yeast infections.

 Return to vaginal yeast infection diagnosis.